 Cornmeal Blini with Caviar

 Blini, baby pancakes, are usually made with buckwheat, but here we use cornmeal for texture and flavor.
-Born in Russia, blini are the perfect vehicle for caviar.
-Sturgeon are endangered in the Caspian Sea, so we prefer domestic caviar; Tsar Nicoulai is our favorite.
+You can use white or yellow, whichever you prefer.
+Born in Russia, blini are the perfect vehicle for caviar; sturgeon are endangered in the Caspian Sea, so we prefer domestic caviar; Tsar Nicoulai is our favorite.
+But feel free to use more affordable salmon roe instead, or a mix of both types.

 - 1/2 cup cornmeal